 By adjusting the pump speed through the VFD system, the flow and head of the pump system can be accurately controlled, energy can be saved, unnecessary losses can be reduced, the pump can always maintain high-efficiency operation, the service life of the pump can be extended, and maintenance costs can be reduced.

-Pump System Resistance Curve
+Pump Curve and System Curve

 The pump system resistance curve shows the changes in resistance and flow rate that the entire pump system needs to overcome to push the fluid.
 These resistances include pipeline friction, bend loss, valve loss, etc.